paullepoulpe/master-thesis/src/07_Tools.md

 The second tool we present started as a simple visualization tool[^7] for transformation passes.
 By using it, we later discovered that it could also be used as a practical way to query useful information about the IR that can be used to debug transformations efficiently.

-The tool is made of two separate part, a logger and a visualizer.
+The tool is made of two separate parts, a logger and a visualizer.
 The logger extracts the IR and all of the statements' dependencies along with their source information from LMS in a text format.
 This format can then easily be consumed by the visualizer to present useful information about the compilation pipeline.
 We designed it this way to decouple it from LMS's internal implementation.
 The only assumption we make is about the format of the IR.
 We believe that this assumption to be sound.
 Since a lot of project heavily rely on LMS, Delite being one example, the engineering effort needed to change the IR would be significant and thus unlikely.

 To allow programmers familiar with LMS to modify our tool, we used `Scala.js`[^8] for our user interface.
 This removes the language barrier that might otherwise prevent other people from improving on our design.